Noteshelf Review 2023

 The Quick Note feature will help you create notebooks at lightning speed.
 While you can customize your settings, the main idea here is to help you get from the main menu to the notetaking screen as fast as possible.

 But remember: This option creates a notebook, not a note — because everything is actually a notebook!
+Quick Notes don’t give you the option to add a cover, so the first page of your notes will show instead, but you can go back and add a cover later.

 Unfortunately, using this feature can eventually lead to issues when it’s time to manage and organize your notes because your options to consolidate your notes will be limited (see the previous section for more detail).

 If you’re serious about minimizing clutter, it’s worth taking the time to create and organize everything up front.
-It might take longer, but you’ll save yourself from the frustration of trying to merge and combine notes after the fact.
+It might take longer, but you’ll save yourself the frustration of trying to merge and combine notes after the fact.

 Searching